As a subcontractor for Allen MAC, I wrote copy for a brochure and flyer for Davidson College’s annual giving solicitation package.

 He was elected Executive Secretary of the Presbyterian Synod of South Carolina in 1953.
 Under his guidance over the next 20 years, South Carolina’s Presbyterian Church membership increased by 50 percent and more than 40 new churches were organized.
 It was also under his leadership that the Synod organized the state’s first Biracial Ministerial Association and its first Ecumenical Council.

 The changes Arthur Martin witnessed firsthand throughout his association with the college were many.
 But even as he observed change, he was also witness to a certain constancy of purpose that assured him of the overriding commitment to the same standards of excellence that first drew him to Davidson.
-It was in support port of this excellence that he dedicated himself through the years.
+It was in support of this excellence that he dedicated himself through the years.

 Annual Giving Flyer